Pearson-Higher-Ed/design/c/feedback/v1.0.0-beta.1/index.md

     text: |
       This feedback feature lets you ask a question targeted at obtaining feedback for selected content(for example, a selected help topic).
 The user response requires either Yes or No.

-      "Note: Follow up with an alert message to acknowledge that the feedback was received."
+      Note: Follow up with an alert message to acknowledge that the feedback was received.

     contents:
       - type: narrow image